-Our cultured marble vanity has a dark yellow stain left behind from a metal shower-door frame.
+- Madeline in FL: Our cultured marble vanity has a dark yellow stain left behind from a metal shower door frame.
 How can we remove this stain?

-I inherited my dad’s house.
+- Debbie in CA: I inherited my dad’s house.
 I’ve been upgrading everything I can and doing most of it myself.
-Popcorn ceilings, better light switches, new curling fans, updating the kitchen etc but the thing that worries me the most are the stucco cracks.
+Popcorn ceilings, better light switches, new curling fans, updating the kitchen, etc, but the thing that worries me the most are the stucco cracks.
 I don’t know how to fill and fix them so that I can start painting the outside.
 Can you help?

-I will be putting a new roof on my ranch home within a year or two due to excessive black algae stains.
+- George in PA: I will be putting a new roof on my ranch home within a year or two due to excessive black algae stains.
 The roof is about 13 years old.
-I am thinking about a GAF Ultra HD asphalt shingle which carries a 25-year warranty against those algae stains, an atlas shake shingle which offers a lifetime warranty against algae staining or a metal roof shingle preferably steel because it won’t dent as easy compared to aluminum.
-I am 60 years old and don’t want to reroof again.
+I am thinking about a GAF Ultra HD asphalt shingle which carries a 25-year warranty against those algae stains, an Atlas shake shingle which offers a lifetime warranty against algae staining, or a metal roof shingle, preferably steel, because it won’t dent as easily compared to aluminum.
+I am 60 years old and don’t want to re-roof again.
 Which is my best option?

-I have a vinyl drop-in bath and shower unit.
+- Diana in TN: I have a vinyl drop-in bath and shower unit.
 The surface of the tub has a spot that keeps coming back within 24 hours of cleaning it.
-What could be causing this and can it be fixed?
+What could be causing this, and can it be fixed?

-I made a really cool wall design of a firefly out of tile, and I’d like to hang it on the outside wall of my mother’s home.
-The house is older and I believe it’s made of lath and plaster or concrete.
+- Betty in SC: I made a really cool wall design of a firefly out of tile, and I’d like to hang it on the outside wall of my mother’s home.
+The house is older, and I believe it’s made of lath and plaster or concrete.